eggheadio-projects/advanced-javascript-fundamentals-notes/egghead-course-notes/05_javascript-understanding-the-difference-between-prototype-and-__proto__-in-javascript.md

 _Why does the `prototype` property exist if we already have __proto__?_
 _What purpose does `prototype` serve?_

-This `prototype` property is not used in the prototype chain look-up if we were to dot onto the foo function when looking up a property.
+This `prototype` property is not used in the prototype chain look-up if we were to "dot" onto the `foo` function when looking up a property.

 `__proto__` is also automatically created when a function is created and that is what JavaScript will use to look up methods it doesn't find immediately.